Anscar Vonier

-Anscar Vonier, O.S.B.
-(11 November 1875 – 26 December 1938), was abbot of Buckfast Abbey from 1906 until his death in 1938.
+Anscar Vonier (11 November 1875 – 26 December 1938) was abbot of Buckfast Abbey from 1906 until his death in 1938.

 Life

 Born Martin Vonier in Ringschnait near Biberach an der Riss, Württemberg on 11 November 1875 (the feast of Martin of Tours).
 He came from a large family that had emigrated to Württemberg from the Tyrol.
 His father was a farmer, who also ran a brickworks.
 After a few years, the family moved to Rissegg, where Martin attended the local school and became an altar boy.

-In 1882, monks from Abbaye Sainte-Marie de la Pierre-qui-Vire, who had been exiled from France, purchased the site of a former monastery near Buckfastleigh in Devon.
+In 1882, monks from the Abbey of la Pierre-qui-Vire, who had been exiled from France, purchased the site of a former monastery near Buckfastleigh in Devon.
 In 1888, Vonier was one of the youths recruited for the new abbey at Buckfast.
 The boys were first sent to a school in Beauvais run by the Holy Ghost Fathers in order to learn French.
 They arrived at Buckfast in the summer of 1889.

 After four years in the alumnate, Vonier entered the novitiate in 1893, and was given the name "Anscar".
 He was professed the following year, and ordained in 1898 by bishop Charles Maurice Graham.
 In 1900, he was sent to study at St. Anselmo's in Rome, where he received a doctorate in philosophy.